 - Defects in the colored part (iris) or lens of the eye

 - Head swelling due to fluid on the brain (hydrocephalus)

 Tests that may be done include:

-Persons with this condition may also be seen and treated by several other specialists, depending on what part of the body is affected.
+Persons with this disorder may also be seen and treated by other specialists, depending on which part of the body is affected.
 For example, a cancer specialist (oncologist) may treat tumors in the body, and an orthopedic surgeon may help treat bone problems.

-Frequent follow-up with a variety of doctors is important to having a good outcome.
+Frequent follow-up with a variety of specialist doctors is important to having a good outcome.

 Call for an appointment with your health care provider if:

 - You or any family members have nevoid basal cell carcinoma syndrome, especially if you are planning to have a child.

 - You have a child who has symptoms of this disorder.

 Couples with a family history of this syndrome might consider genetic counseling before becoming pregnant.